All Words > Leonine

 Did you Know?

-While the word leonine might bring to mind the iconic image of a maned, male lion, they actually do very little in the wild.
-Instead, the core of a pride (a group of lions) are the females of the group, who are largely responsible for securing most of the food, raising offspring, and guarding territory.
+The word "leonine" might bring to mind the iconic image of a maned, male lion, but the female lions are the stars of the show in the wild.
+The core of a pride (a group of lions) are the females of the group, who are largely responsible for securing most of the food, raising offspring, and guarding territory.

 illustration Leonine